mixerapi/hal-view/README.md

 ## Serializing

-Optionally, you can serialize data into HAL using `JsonSerializer`.
+Optionally, you can manually serialize data into HAL using `JsonSerializer`.
+This is the same class that the main HalJsonView uses.
 Example:

 ```php
 use MixerApi\HalView\JsonSerializer;